JeffreyKwakuOsafo/AWS3TierArch/RDS_PROVISIONING.md

 6️⃣ Availability and Durability 🌍

+✅ Create an Aurora replica (read node) in a different AZ.

+This ensures high availability and fault tolerance.

 Under VPC, select the VPC you created for this project.

 Choose the DB Subnet Group you created earlier.
 This ensures the database will be deployed across the two Availability Zones.